Lee Kuan Yew: Leadup to referendum and merger

 Beginning on 13 September 1961, Lee gave twelve multilingual radio speeches outlining the benefits of merger in what he called the 'Battle for Merger'.
 The speeches proved to be a massive success for Lee's campaign, while Barisan's demands for equal airtime were rejected.
 Lee employed full use of state resources to suppress his opponents by revoking the Barisan's printing permits, banning or relocating its rallies, and purging its supporters from the government, while the judiciary and police engaged to "obstruct, provoke and isolate" the party.
 The Barisan lambasted Lee for securing only 15 seats in the Malaysian parliament for Singapore in contrast to North Borneo (16) and Sarawak (24), despite both having a combined population well below Singapore's 1.7 million.
-Singapore citizens would also be categorized as "nationals" and not be granted Malaysian citizenship.
+Singapore citizens would also be categorised as "nationals" and not be granted Malaysian citizenship.
 On 6 December, the legislative assembly voted 33–0 in favour of the agreements struck by Lee and Tunku, which the Barisan boycotted.

 A referendum for merger was scheduled for 1 September 1962.
 Lee ensured that the ballot lacked a "no" option, with all three options having varying terms for admission into Malaysia.
 The ballot was crafted by Lee and Goh Keng Swee to capitalise on a mistake which the Barisan had made the previous year.
 The Barisan had inadvertently endorsed merger under terms "like Penang" (a state of Malaya) with full citizenship rights, not realising that Malayan law entitled only a native-born to qualify for automatic citizenship, which would disenfranchise nearly one third of those eligible to vote; it issued a clarification but never recovered from the mistake.
 Lee placed the flag of Singapore alongside option A with the terms of Singapore retaining control of education and labour policy, while portraying the Barisan's choice as option B favouring entry into the federation with no special rights, next to the flag of Penang.
 When Lim called for his supporters to submit blank votes, Lee countered that blank votes would count as a vote for the majority choice.
 71% eventually voted for option A, while 26% cast blank votes.
-In November, Lee embarked on a ten-month visit to all fifty-one constituencies, prioritizing those with the highest count of blank votes.
+In November, Lee embarked on a ten-month visit to all fifty-one constituencies, prioritising those with the highest count of blank votes.